A dividend is a portion of a company’s profits paid to shareholders, offering a steady income stream and signaling financial health to the market.

 Corporations have several types of distributions they can make to the shareholders.
 The two most common distribution types are dividends and share buybacks.
 A share buyback is when a company uses cash on the balance sheet to repurchase shares in the open market.

 Paying dividends has no impact on the enterprise value of the business.
-However, it does lower the equity value of the business by the value of the dividend that’s paid out.
+However, it reduces the equity value of the business by the value of the dividend paid.

 In financial modeling, it’s important to have a solid understanding of how a dividend payment impacts a company’s balance sheet, income statement, and cash flow statement.
 In CFI’s financial modeling courses, you’ll learn how to link the financial statements together so that any dividends paid flow through all the appropriate accounts.